mli0603/PolygonMeshVirtualFixture/README.md

 ## To run the demo
 ### Visualization
 - Launch 3D slicer with the scene file located at `scene/Demo-Scene.mrml`.
 You should see a scene with pediatric skull and two spheres (red and blue, but the spheres may overlap in the beginning so you only see one).
-The red sphere represents the servoed position (i.e. commanded position from the MTM or keyboard) and the blue sphere represents the measured position (i.e. actual position with virtual fixture constraints).
+The red sphere represents the servo-ed position (i.e. commanded position from the MTM or mouse) and the blue sphere represents the measured position (i.e. actual position with virtual fixture imposed).
 If the red sphere enters the skull, blue sphere should be stopped at the exterior shown in the [GIF](https://github.com/mli0603/PolygonMeshVirtualFixture#polygonmeshvirtualfixture).

 ![](media/visualization_slicer.png)
-- Connect to ROS-IGTL-Bridge by going to `Modules->IGT->OpenIGTLink IF`.
+- Connect to ROS-IGTL-Bridge by navigating to `Modules->IGT->OpenIGTLink IF`.
 Check `Active` box for status (see figure below).

 ![](media/igtl_bridge_activate.png)